Moisturized Breathing Air – Humidity And You

 On the other hand, in laryngectomy patients who have a surgically placed stoma, this filtration/humidifying process does not exist anymore.
 For this reason, the lungs respond protectively by producing an increased amount of mucus to filter and humidify the air that enters the respiratory system.
 Bloody sputum can result when coughing excessively to clear up the increased amount of mucus.
 Patients can also become more prone to develop bronchitis due to the breathing of unfiltered and dehumidified air.

-To avoid these problems, laryngectomy patients need to do everything possible in order to increase the amount of moisture in the inhaled air.
+To avoid these problems, laryngectomy patients need to do everything possible in order to increase the amount of moisturized breathing air.